Risingfeanyx/cPanel_centos_scripts/readme.md

-##Checks for new autossl certs, creates a nightly cron to do so, moves current cpanel queue and forces a restart. searches todays autossl logs
+##Checks for new autossl certs, creates a nightly cron to do so, moves current cpanel queue and forces a restart. searches todays autossl logs, checks status of latest autossl order
-See also

 https://documentation.cpanel.net/display/DD/WHM+API+1+Functions+-+fetch_ssl_certificates_for_fqdns